quenktechnologies/jcon/README.md

 # JCON

 JavaScript Configuration Object Notation (JCON) is a JSON inspired syntax for configuration files in ECMAScript programs.

-This module provides a parser.
+This module provides a parser and interpreter for the language.

-## Structure
+## Syntax

 A single JCON file is can be thought of as an object literal without the opening and closing braces.

-## Syntax

 ### Includes